Pike River disaster: Evidence of further human remains found in mine where 29 men died - NZ Herald

 "I was in a bit of shock, even though I knew it was possible."

-She said the discovery makes years of campaigning for more information, worth it.
+She said the discovery makes years of campaigning for more information worth it.

 Rockhouse said none of what's happening at the moment would've happened if they hadn't done it.